Holocaust (miniseries): Reception

 Georg Leber and other SPD politicians viewed the US broadcast of the miniseries.
 Leber praised it after returning home, and his party urged its broadcast in Germany.
 Broadcast on WDR, the viewership was estimated to consist of up to 15 million households or 20 million people, approximately 50% of West Germany's entire adult population.
 Judt described the public interest as "enormous".
 32% of all West German televisions showed the first episode, and 39% the last.
 Trade union meetings were canceled "so that people could see it, because otherwise they would disappear at nine o'clock anyway", DGB said.
 University seminars discussed the series.
 Single people gathered to watch it together "because they would not have been able to stand it alone at home", a pastor said.

 Before the first episode of Holocaust, education departments distributed brochures and organized seminars.
 After each part was aired, a companion show was aired in which a panel of historians answered viewers' questions by telephone.
 Thousands of shocked and outraged Germans called the panels.
 The German historian Alf Lüdtke wrote that the historians "could not cope" because thousands of angry viewers asked how such acts had happened.
 Despite the late broadcasting times almost half the audience of the miniseries watched the panels, and 30,000 callers—four times the amount during similar programs in the United States—overwhelmed stations' telephone lines.

 During an introductory documentary, Final Solution, that preceded the first broadcast of the series in Germany, bomb attacks were made on transmission towers near Koblenz and Münster.
 Security increased at television stations and towers, and the publicity reportedly increased viewership of the miniseries.
 Peter Naumann, a right-wing terrorist with two accomplices, was responsible.
 At the Koblenz transmitter, the supply cables were damaged, and the transmitter failed for one hour.
 Several hundred thousand television viewers could not see the program during this time.
 Naumann later became a politician with the NPD.
 American neo-Nazis initially demanded that NBC cancel the series from airing (calling it "libelous" towards German Americans) and then requested that the network give them the same primetime slots and hours to provide an "alternative" (pro-Nazi) view of WWII; NBC ignored both demands, but after some newspapers reported on neo-Nazi claims that the violent and harrowing material of the miniseries would damage viewers, a "parental discretion advised" card was included before each of the four airing nights.

 The Polish community in the United States found the miniseries controversial and inaccurate.
 It argued against the portrayal of soldiers as Polish military who supervised transports of Jews and killed them during the Warsaw Ghetto Uprising.
 It noted that many Poles were also killed in the concentration and death camps.

-In 1982, during the rule of the military dictatorship of Chile, the series was censored by Televisión Nacional de Chile, beginning a row that ended when its programming director Antonio Vodanovic renounced the channel.
+In 1982, during the rule of the military dictatorship of Chile, the series was censored by Televisión Nacional de Chile, beginning a dispute that ended when its programming director Antonio Vodanovic renounced the channel.